Azure-Security-Portfolio/storage-security/README.md

-## Azure Secure Storage with RBAC and SAS Tokens.
+## Azure Secure Storage with RBAC and SAS Tokens Lab

 Securing Azure Storage Accounts using RBAC, SAS tokens and Log Analytics.